 Episode 13 – Savoureux Will walks through the woods at night with a scoped rifle, hunting a stag.
 It runs off, and then Will fires a shot.
 We kind of know, already, that this is going to...
 Read More →

 Dr. Puri is a board certified psychiatrist, in private practice in Los Angeles.
 He practices multiple forms of psychotherapy, including hypnosis, in addition to managing medications.
 He attended medical school at University of Rochester, and specialty training in psychiatry at UC San Diego.
-He is currently a clinical Assistant Professor at UCLA, and the president-elect of the Psychiatric Clinical Faculty Association.
+He is currently a clinical Assistant Professor at UCLA, and the President of the Psychiatric Clinical Faculty Association at UCLA.

 Send me your questions